-- Considering the reasons for and resolution of any breaches of service standards; - Arranging reviews of data accuracy; - Reviewing the competitiveness of the service standards against other administrators/providers; and - Considering member feedback including any complaints.
+- Considering the reasons for and resolution of any breaches of service standards; - Arranging reviews of data accuracy; - Considering member feedback including any complaints.

-Given the transition of the majority of assets to the Universal Music Master Trust in February and December 2019 and the imminent closure of the Scheme, the Trustees have not conducted a detailed review of the administrator.
-The Trustees do, however, believe that the service levels compare favourably against other administrators and have no undue concerns.
+Given the imminent closure of the Scheme, the Trustees have not conducted a detailed review of the administrator.
+The Trustees do, however, believe that the service levels compare favourably against other administrators and have no undue concerns

-The Scheme's administrators, Mercer, have confirmed to the Trustees that there are adequate internal controls to ensure that core financial transactions relating to the Scheme are processed promptly and accurately.
+The Scheme's administrators have confirmed to the Trustees that there are adequate internal controls to ensure that core financial transactions relating to the Scheme are processed promptly and accurately.